datacite/schema-docs/docs/properties/overview.rst

 -------------------

 Throughout this document, a naming convention has been used for all properties and sub-properties as
+follows:
-follows: properties begin with a capital letter, whereas sub-properties begin with a lower case letter.
+- properties begin with a capital letter
+- sub-properties begin with a lower case letter.

 If the name is a compound of more than one word, subsequent words begin with capital letters. [#f1]_

-“ID” indicates major properties by hierarchical number, and modifiers on those properties by lowercase letters.
-In the XML schema, the hierarchical numbers indicate elements of the schema, while lowercase letters indicate attributes of the related numbered element.
+Each property is numbered.
+The major properties are numbered 1-21.

+In the XML schema, sub-properties can be either elements or attributes.
+These are indicated using numbers and letters:

+* numbers indicate *sub-elements*
+* letters indicate *attributes*

-“Occurrence (Occ)” indicates cardinality/quantity constraints for the properties as
+“Occurrences" indicates cardinality/quantity constraints for the properties as follows:
-follows:

 * 0-n = optional and repeatable
 * 0-1 = optional, but not repeatable